-Selecting Externships.
-Students are encouraged to review the list of placements where other USC students have previously undertaken externships (provided in the PSC google drive under "Clinical Hours and Experiences").
-Students are also encouraged to speak with the PSC Director and/or ADCT about externship placements that may be a good fit for them.
-It may also be beneficial to conduct internet research to seek out a new placement if there are no options that are a good match for career or clinical goals.
-If other USC students have previously attended an externship program, and/or the program is on our list of externships in google drive, we have already approved that program as an externship site.
+Selecting external placements Students are encouraged to review the list of placements where other USC students have previously undertaken external training (provided in the PSC google drive under "Clinical Hours and Experiences").
+Students are also encouraged to speak with ADCT about placements that may be a good fit for them.
+All external placements MUST be approved formally by the program.

 If a student would like to develop an idea for a program outside of this list, we welcome this creativity!
 However, we do need to follow a formal procedure to ensure the site will provide suitable training.
-Students are encouraged to talk to the ADCT or PSC Director with their ideas.
-Our typical procedure is to request the CV(s) of any possible supervisor(s) on the externship site; to review any available materials for the site's training (e.g., website or handbook), and often for the PSC Director and/or the ADCT to meet directly with supervisors or director of the site.
+Students are encouraged to talk to the ADCT about their ideas.
+Our typical procedure is to request the CV(s) of any possible supervisor(s) on the externship site; to review any available materials for the site's training (e.g., website or handbook), and often for the ADCT to meet directly with supervisors or director of the site.
 We then provide a summary of this information to the faculty for a formal vote.
 We hope this process ensures the student will have a good training opportunity, and ensures that the student has clear guidelines about what they will experience at the site (e.g., number of hours expected, populations seen, etc.) before agreeing to be an extern at the placement.

 Forms and Notifications.
 There are often forms that are required by the site (e.g., verification of liability coverage).
-If a student is offered an externship placement, they are required to inform the ADCT and/or PSC Director and provide them with the name and contact details of the person(s) they spoke with at the site.
-The ADCT and/or PSC Director will then be able to contact these individuals to ensure all paperwork agreements between the program and the site are completed, as well as to obtain evaluative feedback mid-year and end of year.
+If a student is offered an externship placement, they are required to inform the ADCT provide them with the name and contact details of the person(s) they spoke with at the site.
+The ADCT will then be able to contact these individuals to ensure all paperwork agreements between the program and the site are completed, as well as to obtain evaluative feedback mid-year and end of year.
 The student may also be required to submit to other procedures to be able to participate in the externship placement, such as TB testing, vaccines, background checks, etc. It is typically the student's responsibility to obtain, pay for, and submit supporting materials to the site if these additional steps are required.